Cannabis laws of Canada by province or territory: Nova Scotia

-Legal purchase of recreational cannabis in Nova Scotia in 2018.
+Legal purchase of recreational cannabis in Nova Scotia in October 2018.

 The province's plan was for cannabis to be sold alongside alcohol at current stores run by the Nova Scotia Liquor Corporation (NSLC).
 The age of purchase is set at 19.

 As expected, the legal age is 19 in Nova Scotia and only the Nova Scotia Liquor Corporation is allowed to sell marijuana; all but one of the 12 stores are selling both marijuana and liquor products; there is a single store that sells cannabis products exclusively.
 On-line sales are also available through the NSLC web site.
 Each household may grow up to four marijuana plants.
 The limit on possession at any give time is 30 grams (1 oz).

 Just as locations for cigarette smoking are restricted by the Smoke Free Places Act, smoking or vaping of cannabis is also restricted, prohibited in many locations.
 Nova Scotia will also prohibit the use of cannabis in vehicles.

 As of 10 January 2019, there were 20 (government-run) retail stores in operation, but they were experiencing a shortage of product.